- Fola Adeleke, Board Secretary

 - Bonita Meyersfeld, Board of Directors

-Our project partnerships include:
+Our project partnerships have included:

 Network Fighting Hunger in Cameroon (RELUFA), forthcoming research project into affected community experiences of transnational multi-stakeholder initiatives.